middlebury/college-handbook/content/i-policies-for-all/health-safety/alcohol-drugs.md

 See also Middlebury's "[No Smoking Policy](/pages/i-policies-for-all/health-safety/no-smoking)"

-**<a name="dfs" id="dfs"></a>Disciplinary Sanctions: Students**
+#### **Disciplinary Sanctions: Students**

 **Responses to Alcohol, Tobacco and Other Drugs Policy Violations**

 Student wellness and overall health inform the College’s responses to the use of alcohol, tobacco and other drugs.
 As such, the primary goal of the conduct system is to educate and engage students by providing information, tools, and space for facilitated reflection.
 The College utilizes evidence-based educational opportunities to support informed decision making regarding students’ personal and academic success, as informed by Middlebury’s Community Standards, listed below.

-- Cultivating respect and responsibility for self, others, and our shared environment;
+*   Cultivating respect and responsibility for self, others, and our shared environment;
-- Encouraging personal and intellectual courage and growth;
+*   Encouraging personal and intellectual courage and growth;
-- Manifesting integrity and honesty in all decisions and actions;
+*   Manifesting integrity and honesty in all decisions and actions;
-- Promoting healthy, safe, and balanced lifestyles; and
+*   Promoting healthy, safe, and balanced lifestyles; and
-- Fostering a diverse and inclusive community committed to civility, open-mindedness and finding common ground.
+*   Fostering a diverse and inclusive community committed to civility, open-mindedness and finding common ground.

 To address concerning behaviors, students will complete an educational sanction designed to help them understand the effects of alcohol, tobacco and other drugs on their mind, body and community, and to reflect on their individual goals and values.
 Failure to complete educational sanctions will result in an additional charge of failure to engage and may affect the student’s current or future standing at Middlebury.
 Repeated documented incidents will result in a probationary period for students.
 Once a student has exhausted the educational interventions available to them through Middlebury, or refuses to engage in educational intervention methods, the student will, in effect, jeopardize their ability to remain a student at Middlebury and will likely face discipline up to and including suspension or expulsion.